surfstudio/ReactiveDataDisplayManager/README.md

 ## Errors

-### You get error `Could not load NIB in bundle ... with name 'YourCellName'`
-This error appearы because you are using class based cells (not UINib), but inside RDDM cells registering via UINib.
+- `Could not load NIB in bundle ... with name 'YourCellName'` This error appears because you are using class based cells (not UINib), but inside RDDM cells registering via UINib.

   **Your should override default registering in generator**
 ```swift
 extension YourCellGenerator: TableCellGenerator {
   // ...